Home | About me | Contact | What's new | Privacy | Search

 Diverging Diamond Interchange (DDI)

 A DDI increases the throughput of an intersection by shifting all traffic on the cross street at an interchange over to the left side as it passes through the interchange.
 Doing so then allows two movements that would normally be conflicting to go at the same time.
-For example, the traffic from an access road can proceed at the same time that traffic coming on the cross street from its left is also moving.
+For example, the traffic from one access road can proceed at the same time that traffic coming on the cross street from its left is also moving.
 This overlapping eliminates one of the two signal phases required for those movements in a conventional intersection, making the signals much more efficient by allowing more traffic to move through the intersection in the same amount of time.
-A study of the DDI built in Round Rock in 2016 showed that despite a 50% increase in afternoon peak period traffic volumes after the DDI was completed, travel times improved 44-58% over the previous conventional intersection.

 DDIs also improve safety by reducing the number of potential crash points from 26 to 14 with the worst type (side-angle collisions) reduced from 10 to just two.
 Additionally, a DDI physically prevents drivers from turning the wrong way onto the access roads, thus helping to prevent head-on collisions on the freeway.
-A study of safety improvements at DDI intersections in Colorado showed a 36% reduction in crashes.
-A 60% reduction was reported at a DDI in Springfield, Missouri, where 97% of drivers reported they felt the DDI was safer than the previous conventional intersection.

 DDI locations in San Antonio: